xqjlu/xqjlu.github.io/_pages/software.md

 * **ATLAS**: Ab initio orbiTaL-free density functionAl theory Software [Downoad](http://atlas-ch.cn/)

   ATLAS is an orbital-free DFT based package for solving the Euler–Lagrange equation for non-periodic/periodic systems.
 Due to its quasilinear scaling behaviour, it can be used to simulate mesoscale systems, where contains millions atoms per unit cell.
+Furthermoer, , we first proposed the nonlocal pseudopotential method in this field, which defies the belief that nonlocal pseudopotentials are not applicable to OF-DFT, leading to the creation for an alternate theoretical framework of OF-DFT that works superior to the traditional approach.